MShkarbanenko/MIPT-ML/README.md

-My homeworks for the machine learning course learning at MIPT.
+My homeworks for the machine learning course learning course at MIPT.